 Shopping for your first interface?
-Check out the article I wrote about my favorite audio interface.
-It’s called the Focusrite Scarlett 2i2.
-I think it’s the best choice for anyone who needs an affordable, high-quality interface.
+Check out the article I wrote about my favorite audio interfaces for beginners.
+I think these interfaces are a great choice for anyone who needs an affordable, high-quality interface.

 When to Use an Audio Mixer